brian428/grails-coffeescript-compiler-plugin/README.md

 }
 ```

-**CAUTION** By default the plugin will purge the js folder on startup.
-If you wish for your JavaScript and CoffeeScript to live happily together in your application or in the same folder simply add the `purgeJS=false` to the config.
+**CAUTION** By default the plugin will purge the js output folders on startup.
+If you wish to keep your JavaScript and CoffeeScript in the same folder, add `purgeJS=false` to the config:

 ```groovy
 "coffeescript-compiler" {